StrickTechnologies/Strick.PlusCon/docs/grid.md

 The styling for a column's cells can be set through its `CellStyle` and `ContentStyle` properties.
 Setting these styles will override the styles inherited from the grid.

+A column always has a `Cells` collection, which always contains the same number of `GridCell` objects as the grid's `Rows` collection (even if zero).
+The `HasCells` property returns a boolean indicating whether or not the column has any cells (i.e. whether or not the grid has any rows). *The `Cells` sequence is readonly -- to add rows to a grid, use the `Rows` collection, or one of the `AddRow` methods of the `Grid` object.*

 ## `GridColumns` Class
 The `GridColumns` class represents a collection of `GridColumn` objects for a grid (`Grid.Columns`).